No More Pancake Syrup? Climate Change Could Bring an End To Sugar Maples - Slashdot

 There's also the question of whether warming will cause more or less rainfall.
 The Maples around here love rain.

-Re: Well, no more Maple Syrup (Score:4, Interesting)
+Re: Well, no more Maple Syrup (Score:5, Insightful)

 wtf?